csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 This interpretation would cause an infinite loop in the program if the user does not input the sentinel -1 as the first input value in lines 25–26 (i.e., before the while statement).

-**Common Programming Error 7.9** _Omitting the braces that delineate a block can lead to logic errors such as infinite loops._ 7.9
+**Common Programming Error 7.9**

+> _Omitting the braces that delineate a block can lead to logic errors such as infinite loops._ 7.9

-**7.10 Formulating Algorithms: Nested Control Statements** Let us work through another complete problem.
+## Formulating Algorithms: Nested Control Statements

+Let us work through another complete problem.
 We once again formulate the algorithm using pseudocode and top-down, stepwise refinement, and write a corresponding Java- Script program.

 Consider the following problem statement: